Skip to content

 Middle Kingdom of Ancient Egypt

 One of the most remarkable projects during the 12th Dynasty was the Mortuary Temple of Mentuhotep II, situated on the west bank of the Nile opposite the Thebes.
-It was a pretty innovative design, a masterpiece of architecture and one that later inspired the Mortuary Temple of Hatshepsut.
+It was a pretty innovative design, a masterpiece of architecture that later inspired the Mortuary Temple of Hatshepsut.

 The Mortuary Temple of Mentuhotep II was one of the largest temples of its time.
 Part of it was cut from a cliff, and the other was built on a sloped plane.
-It featured a courtyard surrounded by tall columns and beautiful, distinct decorations made by Theban artists.
+It featured a courtyard surrounded by tall columns and beautiful, distinct decorations by Theban artists.

 the middle kingdom